-Must have DBA authority, and must be the only connection to the database.
+Permissions Must have DBA authority, and must be the only connection to the database.

 For REMOVE JAVA, Java in the database must not be in use when the statement is issued.

 Not supported on Windows CE.
 Java in the database is a separately licensable component.
-Side effects Automatic commit See also "CREATE DATABASE statement" on page 273 "The Upgrade utility" on page 521 of the book ASA Database Administration Guide "CREATE STATISTICS statement" on page 323 "The Transaction Log utility" on page 507 of the book ASA Database Administration Guide Standards and • SQL/92 Vendor extension. compatibility • SQL/99 Vendor extension. • Sybase Not supported by Adaptive Server Enterprise.
+Side effects Automatic commit See also "CREATE DATABASE statement" on page 292 "The Upgrade utility" [ASA Database Administration Guide, page 542] "CREATE STATISTICS statement" on page 346 "The Transaction Log utility" [ASA Database Administration Guide, page 527] Standards and • SQL/92 Vendor extension. compatibility • SQL/99 Vendor extension. • Sybase Not supported by Adaptive Server Enterprise.
 Example The following example upgrades a database to enable Java operations.
 ALTER DATABASE UPGRADE JAVA ON The following example sets the transaction log filename associated with asademo.db to newdemo.log .

 ALTER DATABASE 'asademo.db' MODIFY LOG ON 'newdemo.log'